Siberian chipmunk: Distribution

-The only species of chimpunk found outside North America, the Siberian chipmunk is native to Russia in northern European, Siberia to Sakhalin and Kunashir, extreme eastern Kazakhstan, northern Mongolia, northern and central China, Korea, and in Japan in Hokkaido, Iturup, Rishiri, Rebun, Teuri, and Yagishiri.
+The only species of chipmunk found outside North America, the Siberian chipmunk is native to Russia in northern European, Siberia to Sakhalin and Kunashir, extreme eastern Kazakhstan, northern Mongolia, northern and central China, Korea, and in Japan in Hokkaido, Iturup, Rishiri, Rebun, Teuri, and Yagishiri.
 It has been introduced at one confirmed locality, Karuizawa, on Honshu.

 During the 1960s, South Korea began to export these animals to Europe as pets.
 Between 1960 and 1980, South Korea exported more than 200,000 individuals to Europe.

 In the 1970s there were sightings in parks in Europe, and a number of small populations have become resident in suburban forests and urban parks in Belgium, France, Switzerland, Germany, Italy, the Netherlands, Austria and Great Britain.
 This is mostly caused by owners releasing these animals because they no longer wanted them as pets, or the owners purposefully freed the chipmunks to live naturally in the wild.
 Other Siberian chipmunks escaped from captivity and inhabited the forested areas of Europe.
 The Dutch chipmunks for example are escapees from a former zoo in Tilburg.
 When the zoo was shut down and all animals were moved away, many chipmunks got forgotten due to their underground residence.
 While thousands of animals were introduced to new environments, they are not very invasive and are naturally slow spreading, 200 to 250 m per year, which prevented them from rapidly moving to areas far beyond where they escaped.
 In 2009, 22 introduced populations in Europe, and 11 in France, were identified in forests and urban parks since the 1970s (not all may still be extant).